wrossmorrow/machtests/README.md

 ## An Example, with Placement

-This is an example of how a test could be added.
+This is an example of how a test could be written and placed in a location suitable for automated execution.

 Suppose we want to time how long it takes `matlab` to solve a random linear system, as a partial gauge of system performance.
 How would we do that?